bufbuild/protobuf-es/docs/src/content/docs/generated-code.md

 export declare const UserSchema: GenMessage<User>;
 ```

 If you have used libraries like Zod, the shape is familiar.
 The schema is the typed description of the message, and you pass it to runtime helpers such as `create()`, `fromBinary()`, and `toBinary()`.
+That is a much cleaner starting point than generated getter and setter classes or JavaScript-first output with a separate typing pass.

 ```typescript
 import { fromBinary } from "@bufbuild/protobuf";